riseoptions/Python-Notebooks/README.md

-# Python Notebooks: OOP, Functions, Design Patterns, and Pydantic Examples
+# Python Notebooks: OOP, Functions, Design Patterns, Pydantic & Practical Examples

 Welcome to the Python Notebooks repository!
 This repository contains a collection of Jupyter notebooks that provide practical examples and exercises related to various key Python programming concepts.
 The notebooks cover the following topics: